0xHy0kR1/hacking_notes/tryhackme/services/SMB(139_445)/SMB overview.md

 ## What runs SMB?
 - Microsoft Windows operating systems since Windows 95 have included client and server SMB protocol support.
 - Samba, an open source server that supports the SMB protocol, was released for Unix systems.

+## Regular SMB exchange between client and server:
+1. _NetBIOS session established between the client and the server,_
+2. _Server and client negotiation the SMB protocol dialect,_
+3. _Client logs on to the server with the proper credentials,_
+4. _Client will connect to a shared resource hosted on the server (i.e. wireless printer),_
+5. _Client opens a file on the share, and,_
+6. _Client reads or edits the requested resource.
+That would be a top-level overview of what happens during a regular SMB exchange_.